dsosd/knights_of_academia_2020_hackathon/arduino/README.md

 (2, 3 and 4 being the pins for the rows.)

 After you've done these changes, upload the sketch and you should be ready to go!

+(On linux you could install arduino-cli and use the compile.sh and upload.sh scripts too!)

 ## Interaction